roman-gardens/gre/content/province/arabia_petraea/petra/arabia-petragarden.md

 ### Images
 {{< figure src="../images/5_arabia_petra_southernterrace.jpg" alt="View of the Southern Terrace and its structures" title="Fig. 5: Aerial view of the structures on the Southern Terrace in Petra's City Center.
 Photograph by L.-A. Bedal." >}}

-{{< figure src="../images/6_arabia_petra_trench17.jpg" alt="Overhead view of Trench 17 showing pathway, stone borders, and root cavities" title="Fig. 6: Excavations in Trench 17 where a gravel pathway with stone border and excavated root cavities were uncovered.
+{{< figure src="../images/6_arabia_petra_pathway.jpg" alt="Overhead view of Trench 17" title="Fig. 6: Excavations in Trench 17 where a gravel pathway with stone border and excavated root cavities were uncovered.
 Photograph by L.-A. Bedal." >}}

-{{< figure src="../images/7_arabia_petra_sketch.jpg" alt="Imagined reconstruction of the trellised pathway" title="Fig. 7: Imagined reconstruction of the trellised pathway.
+{{< figure src="../images/7_arabia_petra_trellis.jpg" alt="Imagined reconstruction of the trellised pathway" title="Fig. 7: Imagined reconstruction of the trellised pathway.
 Drawing by K. Gleason." >}}

 {{< figure src="../images/8_arabia_petra_flowerpot.jpg" alt="Photo and illustrations of an unglazed ceramic pot with small round hole" title="Fig. 8: Fragment of a perforated planting pot with reconstruction drawing.
 Photo and drawing by L.-A. Bedal." >}}